 Ask your agent about other optional “endorsements” that you may have on your policy.
 These add-ons may be something like new car replacement coverage or GAP coverage.

 New car replacement coverage will provide you with a brand new replacement car if your totaled car was less than a year old and had less than 15,000 miles on it.
 GAP or loan/lease coverage will provide you with funds for the difference between the balance you still owe on a lease or loan and the actual value of your car.

 Have Peace of Mind With a Great Auto Insurance Plan

-If you want the greatest peace of mind while on the road, make sure you choose a comprehensive insurance plan with an auto insurance agency who has a great reputation.
+If you want the greatest peace of mind while on the road, make sure you choose a comprehensive insurance plan with an auto insurance agent who has a great reputation.
 Mid-Rivers Insurance can help.
 We’d be happy to sit down with you and show you our excellent auto insurance options.
 Call or stop by today!